-I’m promoting a ballot question to set up an agency to investigate and report on conflicts of interest in state government, including heads of executive agencies, elected officials, and candidates thereof as well as for candidates for federal office on the Massachusetts state ballot.
-This constitutional amendment would mandate financial disclosures such as tax returns, but allow some redactions for privacy protection.
-More details to support this can be found at Last Tree Laws here.
+We need an agency to investigate and report on conflicts of interest in state government, including heads of executive agencies, elected officials, and candidates thereof as well as for candidates for federal office on the Massachusetts state ballot.

 All the whistleblowers in the world mean nothing if the public continues to to vote for, thanks to ignorance, and support state and federal officials who have serious conflicts of interest.

 First of all, even if a powerful politician decides your backyard would make a great baseball field for his kids or town dump, you will most often depend on big media reporters to tell the story, aside from seeking the services of a lawyer.
-Setting up your own website may not translate into publicity as it may go unseen and lack funds to remain online.
+Setting up your own website may not translate into publicity as it may go unseen and lack funds to remain online – after all, Google may not like you.
 Nor can you or any media outlet easily demand tax returns and financial disclosures to prove conflicts of interest, as seen by Trump’s 2020 campaign.
 Big media is important to getting publicity, but it is not free.

 Many media outlets are struggling financially, with the billionaires stepping in to save the newspapers, like the NY Times, LA Times, Newsweek, and other print media.